Kentucky History

 HOSA — November 10-13, 1976

-Since the name change to KACTE, the association maintained its commitment to student organizations, most notably in organizing Student Leadership Day in Frankfort, which offers student organization leaders and members a civics learning opportunity.
+The association maintained its commitment to student organizations, most notably in organizing Student Leadership Day in Frankfort, which offers student organization leaders and members a civics learning opportunity.
 KACTE also sponsors the annual CTE student Entrepreneurial Contest.

+In 2000 a Memorandum of understanding between KACTE, OCTE and KCTCS, put the entire logistics management and budget for summer programming under one TRS tax id # which led to KACTE hiring an assistant director position in 2001 to coordinate the planning.
+The salary is paid through profits from the conference.
 Since 2002, KACTE’s Annual Meeting was incorporated within the Annual Statewide Career and Technical Education Summer Program, and KACTE is the logistic manager for the event.
 The CTE Summer Program is the largest professional development opportunity for CTE administrators and teachers in Kentucky.

 A student-teaching scholarship was established for pre-service teachers to assist with the cost of their first assignment.